-King's College London, Department of Chemistry, 7 Trinity Street, London SE1 1DP, UK
+King's College London, Department of Chemistry, 7 Trinity Street, London, SE1 1DP.

 Overview: De novo design of antimicrobial peptides and drug-peptide conjugates.
 We use molecular dynamics simulations to generate atomic detail functional structures that guide the design of new antimicrobial peptides.

-Where are you looking: Natural antimicrobial peptides and de novo synthetically designed peptides, as well as peptide-small molecule conjugates.
+Where are you looking for antibiotics: Natural antimicrobial peptides and de novo synthetically designed peptides, as well as peptide-small molecule conjugates.

 Expertise required: Libraries of bacterial species to try our antimicrobials on and collaborators with complementary approaches.
 In vitro pre-clinical assays.